Mdround/kubernetes-on-cloud9/kubernetes-setup.md

 *N.B.*
 It's not clear, from the workshop instructions, whether their process for Kubeflow deployment assumed the step below ('If you're planning to run Machine Learning workloads...') as a requirement.

-TODO: try the Kubeflow step without first following the step below.
+N.B.: the separate Kubeflow script in this repo duplicates this last step (the ML version).

 ## Create an EKS cluster ##
 This takes 15 mins to execute: enough time to suck a mint, buy a sledge, have a fast bath.